 NEW YORK, April 5, 2024 /PRNewswire/ -- Black Girls Code joined RiseUp with ServiceNow to launch a three-year initiative to create new career pathways for New York's workforce.
-Cristina Jones, CEO of Black Girls Code, joined a panel discussion today with Black Girls Code board member Selina Suarez, who is Global Head of NextGen at ServiceNow.
+Cristina Mancini, CEO of Black Girls Code, joined a panel discussion today with Black Girls Code board member Selina Suarez, who is Global Head of NextGen at ServiceNow.
 Also on the panel were David Banks, Chancellor of New York City Public Schools; Donald Ruff, CEO of Eagle Academy; and John Herbert, CIO and EVP, Enterprise & Media Technology at Fox Corporation.

 RiseUp with ServiceNow is a global talent movement to train one million people on the ServiceNow Platform.
 By unifying leaders from community-based organizations, academic institutions and local government, along with ServiceNow customers and partners, the ServiceNow ecosystem will be fueled with inspired, diverse, and job-ready talent.
 The opportunity is to develop untapped sources of talent in New York City and provide professional and career pathways.